-Her mother had also had twelve years of Catholic education; her father converted to the Catholic faith before their marriage.
+Catholic faith before their marriage.
 Agnes believes that it was her parents' dedication to "us kids" that partially inspired her to consider a vocation to IHM.
-The seed of appreciation for bible stories and renewed liturgy that her mom had planted in her grew in the community.
+The seed of appreciation for Bible stories and renewed liturgy that her mom had planted in her grew in the community.